-Isn’t New Year celebrated with pomp and joy by every race around the world?
+Isn't New Year celebrated with pomp and joy by nearly every race around the world?

-Why is New Year called ‘new?’
-‘New’ should be flawlessly new.
-I will have no new brain to think, a new cloth, no new shoes, and no new meal.
-Nothing new.
-No gala, no new friend, no toasts of loved one, no new love-ah!
-I am no New Year passionate; I am as usual as I. Nothing is great to rejoice on that day.
+Why is New Year called "new"?
+"New" should mean flawlessly new.
+But I will have no new brain to think, no new clothes, no new shoes, no new meal.
+Nothing is new.
+No gala, no new friends, no toasts from loved ones, no new love—ah!
+I am not New Year passionate.
+I am as usual as I ever was.
+Nothing is great to rejoice over on that day.

 Years come and go.
-It is just the mark of the end of one year and the beginning of the next year and is the day on which the year count is incremented.
+New Year's Day is merely the mark of the end of one year and the beginning of the next—the day on which the year count is incremented.

-On that day, called the New Year, I will miss my dear and near ones far away in Bhutan.
-Alone here, and i would be reflecting the delighted faces and the scene of togetherness.
-But my new year resolutions keep me high, though I may not stick to any one of them.
-And it can sometimes hurt to plan ahead for 2012.
-“New Year brings in new promises,” as many would say.
+On that day, called New Year, I will miss my dear and near ones far away in Bhutan.
+Alone here, I will find myself reflecting on the delighted faces and the scenes of togetherness.
+Yet my New Year resolutions keep me hopeful, even though I may not stick to any one of them.
+And sometimes, it hurts to plan ahead for 2012.
+"New Year brings in new promises," as many would say.

-BUT, What is there to celebrate, when we have multiply antagonisms and complications that are arising every year?
-Like new diseases, new terrorist groups, new WMDs, new problems.
+BUT, what is there to celebrate when we have so many antagonisms and complications arising every year?
+New diseases, new terrorist groups, new WMDs, new problems.
 Nothing great to celebrate.
-No new joy and no new peace.
-What is new in the New Year?
-I have no New Year fever, no excitement but only worries about new problems.
+No new joy, no new peace.
+What is truly new in the New Year?
+I have no New Year fever, no excitement—only worries about new problems.

-Why is New Year called ‘new?’
-‘New’ should be flawlessly new.
-I will have no new brain to think, a new cloth, no new shoes, and no new meal.
-Nothing new.
-No gala, no new friend, no toasts of loved one, no new love-ah!
-I am no New Year passionate; I am as usual as I. Nothing is great to rejoice on that day.
+Why is New Year called "new"?
+"New" should mean flawlessly new.
+But I will have no new brain to think, no new clothes, no new shoes, no new meal.
+Nothing is new.
+No gala, no new friends, no toasts from loved ones, no new love—ah!
+I am not New Year passionate.
+I am as usual as I ever was.
+Nothing is great to rejoice over on that day.

 Years come and go.
-It is just the mark of the end of one year and the beginning of the next year and is the day on which the year count is incremented.
+New Year's Day is merely the mark of the end of one year and the beginning of the next—the day on which the year count is incremented.

-On that day, called the New Year, I will miss my dear and near ones far away in Bhutan.
-Alone here, and i would be reflecting the delighted faces and the scene of togetherness.
-But my new year resolutions keep me high, though I may not stick to any one of them.
-And it can sometimes hurt to plan ahead for 2012.
-“New Year brings in new promises,” as many would say.
+On that day, called New Year, I will miss my dear and near ones far away in Bhutan.
+Alone here, I will find myself reflecting on the delighted faces and the scenes of togetherness.
+Yet my New Year resolutions keep me hopeful, even though I may not stick to any one of them.
+And sometimes, it hurts to plan ahead for 2012.
+"New Year brings in new promises," as many would say.

 "What can be said in New Year rhymes,